 Wrap It UP!

-Hopefully this look at RAW and it’s benefits has cleared things up a bit!
 Suggestions that RAW takes too long, or is too much work, don’t really hold water anymore.

 These days, it’s super duper easy (and fast!) to process RAW files, and you’ll be able to get the absolute best quality out of those images that you put so much time, effort and love into!